-The default lldpd configuration file - lldpd.conf - is stored in /etc/config/ on Tripp Lite hardware.
-However, it is not safe as a store of custom configuration details.
-There are circumstances in which this file is regenerated automatically, in which case all customizations will be lost.
+The default lldpd configuration file - 11dpd.conf - is stored in /etc/config/ on Tripp Lite hardware.
+It is not safe as a store of custom configuration details, however.
+There are circumstances in which this file is regenerated automatically, in which case all customisations will be lost.

-The etc/config/lldpd.d/ directory, which is also writable and created on first boot, is safe to write to.
+The etc/config/lldpd.d/ directory, which is also writable and which is created on first boot, is safe to write to.
 Any Custom LLDP configurations must be stored as .conf files in this directory.